-“The Vaco culture drives our strategy; our shared values direct how each Vacovian serves our clients and our community.”
+“The Vaco culture drives our strategy; our shared values direct how each Vaconian serves our clients and our community.”

 Tracey Power isn’t your typical human resources professional.
 In fact, she describes herself as a business person first and foremost, and an HR person second.
 Her first priority is growing, protecting and tending the vital resources that ensure our company’s measured success.